dougeby/IntuneDocs/intune/apps-add-android-for-work.md

     The app is approved, and it is displayed in your IT admin console.
 Next, you can [sync the Android work profile app with Intune](apps-add-android-for-work.md#sync-an-android-for-work-app-with-intune).

-## Sync an Managed Google Play app with Intune
+## Sync a Managed Google Play app with Intune

 If you have approved an app from the store and don't see it in the **Licensed apps** node of the **Mobile apps** workload, force an immediate sync as follows: